 I've said that interview guides can list topics or questions.
 The specific format of an interview guide might depend on your style, experience, and comfort level as an interviewer or with your topic.
 Figure 13.1 provides an example of an interview guide for a study of how young people experience workplace sexual harassment.
-The guide is topic-based, rather than a list o each comes up during the interview ma of specific questions.
-By vary.
-The ordering of the to opics is important, though how
+The guide is topic-based, rather than a list of specific questions.
+The ordering of the topics is important, though how each comes up during the interview may vary.